Internet Filtering Software for Schools and Educational Organizations

 TitanHQ prevents DNS filter bypass and audits the internet use of individual students, enabling schools to address student misuse.

-Augmenting a DNS Filter with Human-Risk Management
+Augmenting an Internet Filter with Human-Risk Management

 The CIS report on K-12 cyberthreats highlighted the importance of a human-centered and multi-layered approach to school security.
 The report emphasizes the importance of "empowering the human element" and deploying security awareness training as a key security measure.
 The report also highlights the need to go beyond awareness training.
 Human Risk Management (HRM) represents a new era in security awareness training, extending beyond traditional phishing classes.
 Professor Phil Morgan, Director of the Human Factors Excellence Research Group (HuFEx) at Cardiff University, explains: